 1. Full Label: PHI 30d, REI 12h, Group 15.
 Pumpkins only.
 Apply as a directed and shielded spray between the rows of plastic mulch or between bare ground rows in pumpkins to suppress or control annual grasses, yellow nutsedge, and certain annual broadleaf weeds including nightshade species.
 Apply before the weeds have emerged at 1.0 to 1.33 pt/A as an inter-row or inter-hill application in pumpkin.
 Leave 1 foot of untreated area over the row, or 6 inches to each side of the planted hill and/or any emerged pumpkin foliage.
 Use the lower Dual Magnum rate on soils light in texture (loamy sand or lighter) and low in soil organic matter (less than 3%).
 Dual Magnum applied as a broadcast spray over the planted row or hill, or applications made directly to crop foliage will increase the risk of injury to the pumpkin crop such as stand loss, delayed maturity, and loss of yield.
 Will not control emerged weeds.
 Do NOT use Dual Magnum in winter squash, summer squash, or gourds.

 2. Indemnified label for Pumpkin - MASSACHUSETTS, MAINE, and NEW HAMPSHIRE ONLY.
-This is a restricted label available only to those growers who apply through the website www.farmassist.com and agree to a waiver of liability.
+Make sure the label for your state is available for download before using this product.
+This is a restricted label available only to growers who apply through the website www.syngenta-us.com/labels/indemnified-label-login and agree to a waiver of liability.
 Main target weeds for this registration are galinsoga and yellow nutsedge.
-All label instructions will be supplied after the application for use is completed.
-Once on the farm assist web site, click products at top left, then indemnified labels.
-Create a username and password, select Dual Magnum, and the crop.

 Herbicides Used Pre- and Postemergence to Weeds